 This human touch increases engagement on-site and on social media as well.
 People feel that you care for them and trust you with their money.
 It essentially turns customers into promoters.

-Build A Successful Customer Loyalty Program
+Build A Successful Customer Loyalty System for Ecommerce Store

 3. Makes CTAs More Persuasive